-Waste knots are an essential technique for cross stitching.
-They are not only used for securing floss but also the basis for many decorative stitches on cross stitch projects.
+Waste knots are an essential technique for cross-stitching.
+They are not only used for securing floss but also the basis for many decorative stitches on cross-stitch projects.
 It is an excellent way for the beginner to understand the mechanics required for a project.
-Both beginners and advance cross stitchers use the waste knot technique.
-In this tutorial you will not only learn the steps on how to cross stitch a waste knot, but also discover the benefits of this type of stitch.
+Both beginners and advanced cross-stitchers use the waste knot technique.
+In this tutorial, you will not only learn the steps on how to cross-stitch a waste knot but also discover the benefits of this type of stitch.

 Complete Several Stitches

 After you have set the knot in place, you can complete several stitches.
 Create half stitches by using the waste knot.
 You can see that the knot is still there after you had made the stitches.
 This keeps your place and the floss tight.
-Do not worry about keeping the knot in for the entire project, it is a good place holder for the beginning of your project.
-In order to get comfortable with this knot; try tying this knot several times with several types of floss and tension.
-It will help you... figure out what exactly will work for you.
-Complete several rows of stitches to secure the floss even more.Continue to 3 of 5 below.
+Do not worry about keeping the knot in for the entire project, as it is a good place holder for the beginning of your project.
+To get comfortable with this knot; try tying this knot several times with several types of floss and tension.
+It will help you figure out what exactly will work for you.
+Complete several rows of stitches to secure the floss even more.Continue to 2 of 4 below.

 Clip the Waste Knot

 After several stitches are in place, clip the waste knot.
 You do not need to worry about the floss coming undone or your stitches coming out because you have enough cross stitches in place to anchor the project.
 Be sure not to clip it too close; you only want to get rid of the knot.
-If you clip the knot too close, you run the risk of cutting the stitch and losing all of the cross stitch work you just completed.
-The waste knot acts as an anchor for your other stitches and once you have those... stitches in place you can get rid of the waste knot.
+If you clip the knot too close, you run the risk of cutting the stitch and losing all of the cross-stitch work you just completed.
+The waste knot acts as an anchor for your other stitches and once you have those stitches in place you can get rid of the waste knot.
 This is where the name for this technique comes from.
-It is a knot that you cut and throw away.Continue to 4 of 5 below.
+It is a knot that you cut and throw away.Continue to 3 of 4 below.

 Secure the Floss and Continue Stitching

 On the back of the fabric, secure the floss.
 Use an extra needle, or temporarily unthread your needle and floss to do this.
 For beginners, you may want to try this technique several times until you get it down and it looks neat.
 It might be a good idea to have a sample fabric with this technique before trying it on an actual project.
 You can also try several sample stitches while learning to do this technique.
 You can create as sample stitch sampler for stitches and waste knots.
-Frame it to... remind yourself how far you have gone in the cross stitch world.Continue to 5 of 5 below.
+Frame it to remind yourself how far you have gone in the cross-stitch world.Continue to 4 of 4 below.

 Use the Same Method for Starting Other Stitches

-The same method is used for starting French Knots.
-Once you have this knot technique down you can try several different styles of knots.
-This is a great way to add some flare to your cross stitch piece.
+The same method is used for starting French knots.
+Once you have this knot technique down, you can try several different styles of knots.
+This is a great way to add some flair to your cross-stitch piece.
 French knots add depth and texture to any projects.

 Waste knots are not just for securing your beginning stitches, this technique is the basis for other decorative knots.
-While some cross stitchers do not want to knot the back of their projects, it is an excellent way for a beginner to start.
-It... all boils down to personal preference.
+While some cross-stitchers do not want to knot the back of their projects, it is an excellent way for a beginner to start.
+It all boils down to personal preference.
 Some people do not care about the back of the project as it is never shown but others want it as clean as the front.
-Create your own sampler to practice this technique and other decorative knots.
+Create a sampler to practice this technique and other decorative knots.